-- an additional amount not exceeding £10,000 p.a. to cover research expenses (tuition and other course fees; travel; consumables; small equipment etc.)
+- an additional amount not exceeding £30k to cover research expenses (travel; consumables; small equipment etc.)

-If you are proposing to do your fellowship on a part-time basis, please note that your salary request will have to be prorated accordingly.
+If you are proposing to do your fellowship on a part-time basis, please note that your salary request will be pro-rated accordingly.

 The fellowships are intended to be flexible and may be undertaken on either a full-time (three year) or part-time (up to six year) basis.

 All of our aspiring researchers, including those funded jointly with our partners, are automatically invited to join our growing network of those who have chosen to develop a career in ageing-related research.
 Those appointed as research assistants on any of our Research Programme Grants may also join.